View your account online

 - If you are a joint tenant

 Housing Benefit/local housing allowance is a means tested benefit,so we need to know about all your income and savings, and the income and savings of your partner.
 Examples of the information and evidence needed are provided on the claim form and when you you complete a claim form online.
-You can use forms provided by us to get the information you need.
-These are available under our Downloads tab.
+You can also download forms to help you gather information.

 The easiest way to provide the evidence is to take your original documents to your nearest One Stop Shop where they can be photocopied and verified.
 We cannot accept photocopies of original documents.

 Make a claim online

 From April 2013 there were changes to the way housing benefit is calculated if you live in accommodation rented to you by a local authority, registered housing association or other registered social landlord.

 A 14% reduction will be made to your eligible rent if you under occupy your home by one bedroom and a 25% reduction for two bedrooms or more.

 There are certain circumstances where the under occupancy rules will not be applied.

 - State pension credit age – If you are over state pension credit age or have a partner over state pension credit age